PAHFIT/pahfit/docs/file_formats.rst

 a model pack/output file.

 .. note::
-   IDL PAHFIT uses fractional FWHM for the Drude profiles, python PAHFIT uses FWHM for the Drude profiles.
+   IDL PAHFIT uses fractional FWHM as input/output for the Drude profiles, python PAHFIT uses FWHM as input/output for the Drude profiles.

 Fit Outputs
 ===========